Coronavirus latest: Nearly a million cases worldwide as US prepares for 'horrific' two weeks | DW | 02.04.2020

-President Trump warned US citizens that the next two weeks are going to be "horrific," as the country grapples with the outbreak.
+President Trump warned US citizens that the next two weeks are going to be "horrific," as the country grapples with the health crisis.
 Meanwhile, Germany and Italy have extended their lockdowns.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)